ONSdigital/csvcubed/README_DEPRECATED.md

+# DEPRECATED

+## Notice

+Please note that at present the Office for National Statistics is no longer actively working on the csvcubed project.
+There are no planned updates to this repository and tool.

 # csvcubed

 csvcubed project provides a command line tool which make it straightforward to turn a CSV into 5-star linked data (CSV-W)